 5. Enjoy a plastic-free cuppa

 Sorry, but not even tea is sacred!
 While many of us throw teabags onto the compost heap without a second thought, we could actually be doing more harm than good.
 Sadly, on top of their packaging, many mainstream tea brands like Tetley and Yorkshire Tea use plastic to seal some of their products.
 Pukka have developed plastic-free teabags and have recently launched plastic-free envelopes so that the packaging is totally recyclable too.
-Ethical tea brand We Are Tea also have a great range of flavours, both as loose leaf and in bags, which are fully biodegradable.
-They are currently working on fully recyclable packaging.

 6. Use less plastic with a packed lunch